6.5 Triangle Meshes

 for some , where and range over the parametric coordinates of the triangle.
 We also know the three vertex positions , , and the texture coordinates at each vertex.
 From this it follows that the partial derivatives of must satisfy

-In other words, there is a unique affine mapping from the 2D space to points on the triangle (such a mapping exists even though the triangle is specified in 3D space because the triangle is planar).
+In other words, there is a unique affine mapping from the 2D space to points on the triangle.
+(Such a mapping exists even though the triangle is specified in 3D because the triangle is planar.)
 To compute expressions for and , we start by computing the differences and , giving the matrix equation

 Inverting a 22 matrix is straightforward.
 The inverse of the differences matrix is

 To compute the intersection point and the parametric coordinates at the hit point, the barycentric interpolation formula is applied to the vertex positions and the coordinates at the vertices.
-As we’ll see in Section 3.9.4, this gives a more precise result for the intersection point than evaluating the parametric ray equation using t.
+As we will see in Section 6.8.5, this gives a more accurate result for the intersection point than evaluating the parametric ray equation using t.